-'''

 (require profile)

-'''

-This module provides one procedure and one macro that are convenient high-level entry points for timing expressions.
-This hides the details that are available through other parts of the library, and is intended as a convenient tool for profiling code.
+This module provides one procedure and one macro that are convenient high-level entry points for profiling expressions.
+It abstracts over details that are available through other parts of the library, and is intended as a convenient tool for profiling code.

-Executes the given thunk while collecting profiling data, and render this data when done.
+Executes the given thunk and collect profiling data during execution, eventually analyzing and rendering this.
 Keyword arguments can customize the profiling: